AlexPD93/AlexPD93/README.md

 - :soccer: I love playing and watching sport, particularly football(soccer) and travelling to new and interesting places.
 I can also speak Spanish.

 ## Projects I like
-During the Founders and Coders 12 week bootcamp I worked on a Tech for Better project with professional experience. (https://github.com/fac25/amai-mtoto)
+During the Founders and Coders 12 week bootcamp I worked on a Tech for Better project with professional experience.
+[Link here](https://github.com/fac25/amai-mtoto)

 [![Alex's github stats](https://github-readme-stats.vercel.app/api?username=AlexPD93)](https://github.com/AlexPD93`/github-readme-stats)